Lain's Memorial Page

 Lain's Cider Mill is still operated by Lain family descendents.
 Opening the

 last weekend in September and closing the day before Thanksgiving.
-Hours of

 At the mill we sell cider, apples, barrels, wine making supplies, homemade